SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_intro.md

   <tr>
     <td> Table </td>
-    <td> A rectangular region that arranges data (e.g. text or other widges) into rows and columns of cells.
+    <td> A rectangular region that arranges data (e.g. text or other widgets) into rows and columns of cells.
          Data can be modified by selecting a cell in the table. </td>
     <td> <img src="documentation/quickguide/gui/images/gui-table.png" width="300" height="200">  </td>
   </tr>

   <tr>
     <td> TextBox </td>
-    <td> A rectangular region used to entry string, interger or float values. </td>
+    <td> A rectangular region used to entry string, integer or float values. </td>
     <td> <img src="documentation/quickguide/gui/images/gui-text-box.png" width="130" height="24">  </td>
   </tr>